Institute of Classical Studies In this section

 Developing a themed issue of BICS

 Conferences and seminars often generate excellent material for issues, but BICS issues are not conference proceedings as such.
 Where an issue has been developed from a conference or seminar series, it will be essential to explain to us how the material has been or will be developed for publication, why certain papers have been included or excluded, and how coherence for the themed issue has been achieved.
-(Prospective guest editors should note that we have made a strategic publishing decision not to publish conference proceedings as such.)
+Prospective Guest Editors should note that we have made a strategic publishing decision not to publish conference proceedings as such.

-Each BICS issue should be a high-quality contribution to a thriving, specialist field of research.
+Each issue should be a high-quality contribution to a thriving, specialist field of research.
 As a part of a serial, it should also be a publication of sufficient breadth that it will offer interest to classicists who are not specialists in that field.

-• Publishing rationale: Why this topic deserves publication at this time, with an overview of the relation of your proposed treatment of the theme to other relevant work in the field.
+• Publishing rationale: why this topic deserves publication at this time, with an overview of the relation of your proposed treatment of the theme to other relevant work in the field.

-• Estimated length: A complete issue is c.
-65-70,000 words; papers in BICS tend to be c.
+• Estimated length: generally a complete issue is no less than c.
+70,000 words; papers in BICS tend to be c.
 8000 words, while contributions of over 15,000 words are rarely accepted.
-70,000 words is a maximum word limit.

 • The make-up of the editorial team, including level of editorial experience.